Texas Tech hoping old and new QBs revive offense for Wells

 THE SCHEDULE

 Texas Tech opens Sept.
-4 at NRG Stadium, home of the NFL's Houston Texans, against former Southwest Conference rival Houston.
-Its other non-conference games are at home against Stephen F. Austin and Florida International.
+4 at NRG Stadium, home of the NFL's Houston Texans, against former Southwest Conference rival Houston (6 p.m., TV: ESPN).
+Its other non-conference games are at home against Stephen F. Austin (6 p.m., Sept.
+11; TV: ESPN+) and Florida International (6 p.m., Sept.
+18, ESPN+).
 The Red Raiders play five of their nine Big 12 games on the road, including the league opener Sept.
 25 at No. 21 Texas.
 They go to No. 2 Oklahoma on Oct.
-30, then have a bye week before hosting No. 7 Iowa State.
+30, then have a bye week before hosting No. 7 Iowa State (Nov.
+13).
+Other games include: Oct 2 at West Virginia; Oct.
+9 vs. TCU; Oct.
+16 at Kansas; Oct.
+23 vs. Kansas State; Nov.
+20 vs. Oklahoma State and Nov.
+27 at Baylor.